IanArb/ConferenceFinder/README.md

 ```

 ### iOS
-You will need XCode v11.3+ installed and will need to target iOS 13.
+You will need Xcode v11.3+ installed and will need to target iOS 13.
 SwiftUI only supports iOS 13 and above.

+In Xcode open the iOSApp xcworkspace and build the app.
+The common library will be imported as a framework.

 ### Web
 You can simply run the following command to execute the Kotlin react/js app on localhost port 8080.